zenglenn42/utbc2019-hw-05-quiz-engine/README.md

 ![alt tag](docs/img/bug-duplicate-methods.png)

-The time invested with sweetalerts in a previous project allowed me to leverage the promise-based syntax nicely with action blocking in the replay scenario (sans the annoying behavior of native alerts that oftend render before some other prior DOM updates have rendered).
+The time invested with sweetalerts in a previous project allowed me to leverage the promise-based syntax nicely with action blocking in the replay scenario (sans the annoying behavior of native alerts that often render before some other prior DOM updates have rendered).

 ![alt tag](docs/img/replay.png)